artcampo/DAPARS/README.md

 # DAPARS
-Suite of different parsers for DACOMP
+Suite of different parsers for DACOMPILER

+Uses DACOMPILER repository and has to be placed at /DAPARS/DACOMPILER.